-The fabrication industry, like most industries, has advanced technically.
-Fabricators have invested in their businesses with CNC machinery.
+The fabrication industry continues to advance technically, as the demand for stronger and more complex steel structures continues to grow.
+Fabricators have invested in their businesses with CNC machinery, promoting enhanced precision and efficiency.
 Welding technology is a continually advancing sector.
 Geometric controls are better than they have ever been.
 Specialty haulers can haul the most complex pieces from the fabricator to the job site.
 This is a trend that will continue into the future.
-Contact a fabricator or specialty hauler in the jobsite region for specific answers to questions.
+For more information, contact a fabricator or specialty hauler in the jobsite region for specific answers to questions.